kkrruumm/iw4x-updoot/README.md

 # Usage
 - Installing iw4x:

-* Copy this script to your Modern Warfare 2 directly
+* Copy this script to your Modern Warfare 2 directory
 * `chmod +x iw4x-updoot.sh`
 * `./iw4x-updoot.sh`
 * Wait for the script to finish running, and play.